Wissididom/poke-guesser-bot/docs/CODE_OF_CONDUCT.md

 community include:

 * Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+* Being respectful of differing opinions, viewpoints, experiences, and questions
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience